merchisdk/sdk/docs/_javascript/search.md

     allows you to filter by search terms.
-The following example shows how to search for products related to eggs (the returned products might have the word egg in their names, or descriptions, or might be in a category named egg, or so one).
+The following example shows how to search for products related to eggs (the returned products might have the word egg in their names, or descriptions, or might be in a category named egg, or so on).
 left_code_blocks:
   - code_block: |-
      function onSuccess(products) {